cdominicatBI/APIDocPortal/docs/AcessControlServiceUserGuide.md

-# Access Control Service User Guide
+*# Access Control Service User Guide

-This overview explains how to use the Access Control Service APIs when configuring a deliverable.
+This overview explains how to use the [Access Control Service API](reference/AccessControlServiceYAML.yml) when configuring a deliverable.

 ## What is the Access Control Service?

 Essentially, Access Control Service APIs are a mesh of policies that govern the following elements of access control for a microservice:

-The creation and maintenance of permissions; these are mapped to pre-defined user roles in the application.
+1. **The creation and maintenance of permissions**; these are mapped to pre-defined user roles in the application.

-Consent management, which is a more granular way to set ownership within the context of user roles: essentially, it controls who can access what data, and tracks official patient consent to share records and data with other users.
+2. **Consent management**, which is a more granular way to set ownership within the context of user roles: essentially, it controls who can access what data, and tracks official patient consent to share records and data with other users.

 Application developers use these APIs to control the type of access granted, consent behavior, and the data that is visible for each user role.
 By default, the IT Administrator is given ownership of all permissions in the service.
 Application developers can configure consent management to provide more granular control over data.
 For example, within an organization, a physician may be given access to all his or her patients' data or only some fields of patient data, indefinitely or for a set period of time, and may be able to grant access to other physicians or other roles in the organization.
 A user role can also be configured to inherit permissions from another role.